barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

     The silver bowl comes closer when you snap your fingers or whistle.
 Always full of strong alcohol and improbable fruits.
-    When drunk roll [glo:dice-notation "1d6"]: 1--3, feel confident
-    and gain 1 stamina (even above maximum); 4--6: throw up and lose 1 stamina.
+    When drunk roll `1d6`: 1--3, feel confident and gain 1 stamina (even above maximum); 4--6: throw up and lose 1 stamina.

-    *If a [glo:pc] throws up:* a purple imp with a mop and bucket of soapy water rushes in through the door and begins mopping the carpet.
+    *If a [abbr:pc] throws up:* a purple imp with a mop and bucket of soapy water rushes in through the door and begins mopping the carpet.